martinbjeldbak/website/src/content/blog/hello-world.md

 ## Inspiration

 Recently I've been inspired to write more publicly.
-I think this is due to having written for myself the last couple of years using [Obsidian] and its daily journaling, which is now a habit that has really sunk in.
+I think this is due to having written for myself the last couple of years using [Obsidian] and its daily journaling plugin, which is now a habit that has really sunk in.

 I just want a place where I can write some simple posts in markdown and publish